 If after all those stories you are still curious about me, then let me introduce you to my furbabies!
 We have two cats, Kira and Arien.
 These two love playing together and getting into trouble!
 Kira was adopted at about 6 months old from a Craigslist ad.
 She graciously accepted her new sister, Arien, who was abandoned at approximately a week old by a feral cat living on my parents' property, so I brought her home and raised her myself.
 It was SO much work to hand-raise a kitten that young, but I’m so glad I could save her life!
 I post pictures of our pretty kitties on a blog that was originally created for a dog we had named Beren.

 I also have had some wonderful hamsters over the years.
 My first was Tarcil who went on adventures, wore costumes, and was friends with my previous cat, Penny.
 They were quite the dynamic duo and even got to experience internet fame in their short lives since the blog I made for them attracted interest from around the world.
 I also wrote three eBooks of Tarcil’s costumes and one eBook of Tarcil and Penny’s friendship.
 They were loved by so many people, and we all miss them both so much.

-After they both passed away, I continued the hamster blog with Nenya, Narya, Vilya, Laurelin, Tarmund, Fili, Kili and Haleth.
-Of those, only Fili, Kili, and Haleth are still with me.
+After they both passed away, I continued the hamster blog with Nenya, Narya, Vilya, Laurelin, Tarmund, Kili, Fili, Haleth, and Glorfindel.
+Of those, only Fili, Haleth, and Glorfindel are still with me.
 Fili is quite ancient now so he's allowed whatever treats he wants.
 Of all the hamsters I have had, Haleth was the most difficult to tame.
 She was only about 5 weeks old when I adopted her from Fort Wayne Animal Care and Control and she was terrified of everything.
 Now she's my sweet potato, aka yam.
 Glorfindel is brand new in our house as I very recently adopted him from The Pipsqueakery when he was about 6 weeks old.
 I'm still learning about his personality, but amazingly, he already seems fine with being held.
 I think he's going to grow up to be a wonderful companion.